Full name Paul David Collingwood

 After considering retirement from all cricket, he decided to continue with Durham and succeeded Phil Mustard as captain in 2012, winning an impressive seven of his first 10 matches at the helm as steering Durham from bottom of the table to safety.
 A Championship title duly followed in 2013 as he reinvigorated Durham in a manner few seriously expected.
 When some bad investments made life harder in 2014 he still led Durham to the Royal London One-Day Cup and picked up the Player of the Year award for good measure.
 He had become a wonderful ambassador for county cricket, but Durham were stricken by financial problems and when the ECB was forced to bail them out, as a last resort, at the end of 2016 they did so with stringent penalties - relegation from Division One of the Championship included - intended to give a warning message to others.
 Collingwood termed it "a kick in the nuts", but Durham could also learn from his ability to squeeze maximum benefit from the toughest situations.

 That relegation brought a rush of departures, but while Collingwood was still standing there was still hope.
 He made 1,000 Championship runs in 2017 and became the oldest player to make a T20 hundred and Durham's first century-maker in that format, against Worcestershire at New Road.
 Aged 41 years & 65 days, Collingwood beat ex-Worcestershire player Graeme Hick (41y 37d) who struck 110 against Northamptonshire in 2007.
+A rush of Durham awards followed.
+A season later, with the county showing signs of recovery, he felt able to call time.

 Awarded the MBE on 31st December 2005